Ayas231412/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Customer-data on TechZone.md

 - Governed by a plethora of global/federal/local regulations- GDPR, HIPAA, GLB, FTC, CCPA, Sarbanes-Oxley, + many others.
 Regulated data **requires** engaging Legal & BISO.

 ### Customer Data Classification Support
 If you need support classifying customer data or a risk assessment associated with your engagement, please contact the Corporate BISO team directly in Slack: #corporate-biso-help.
-Izzac Gonzalez (gizzac@us.ibm.com) and Benjamin Cyr (BenjaminCyr@ibm.com) can support you on this inquiry.

 ## Regulated Customer Data Environment Requests

 If you have an environment that needs regulated customer data or you need an environment on TechZone that does not support the customer data option, please submit a [TechZone Custom Request](https://ibm.biz/custom-techzone-requests) and select request type 'Customer Data Environment' to get started with this process.
 Provide the environment name and collection URL for the environment on TechZone that does not currently allow for customer data in your request.